 The MSc in Medical Sciences (by thesis) is ideal for you if you want to get involved in postgraduate research, and obtain the skills to progress to a PhD or MD.

 The MSc by thesis gives you an opportunity to conduct an independent research project.
 You can work in a wide range of areas.
 Our current students are researching topics as diverse as cardiac function in high-risk surgical patients, enteral nutrition for pre-term infants, the correlation of vitamin D with genotype in populations, interprofessional health education, the identification and management of delirium in palliative care, and dental evolution in humans.

-Throughout your degree, you will be supervised by a leading expert in the field and supported by a Thesis Advisory Panel.
+Throughout your degree, you will be supervised by a leading expert in the field and supported by a Hull York Medical School Thesis Advisory Panel.

-The MSc by thesis is offered either full-time or part-time.
+The MSc by thesis is offered either full-time for one year or part-time for two years.
 If you have fewer than about 35 hours a week to devote to your studies, you should consider studying part-time.
 Part-time study is at least 17.5 hours per week.